 Travel experiences are endless in Brazil.
-As South America’s largest and most culturally diverse country, it is known for music, nature, beaches, football, festivals and stunning landscapes.
+As South America’s largest and most culturally diverse country, it is known for music, beaches, football, festivals and stunning landscapes.

 Brazil has world famous events like Carnival (best experienced in Rio de Janeiro or Salvador) and small secluded beaches as well as one of a kind wildlife adventures.
 From the hustle and bustle of Rio with the iconic Christ the Redeemer statue and Copacabana Beach to the quiet and remote Pantanal – you will not be disappointed.

 This country offers incredible coastlines with beautiful people and beaches, the vast Amazon jungle, the thunderous and spectacular Iguazu Falls and so much more.

 Did You Know…that Lençóis Maranhenses National Park in the north is nicknamed the ‘Brazilian Sahara’ after the Sahara Desert?